-An employee wellness program is used to improve the health and wellbeing of employees in a company, usually through preventative care to manage chronic diseases and/or to encourage employees to improve health and avoid behaviors that are unhealthy.
+Employee health and wellness programs are used to improve the health and wellbeing of employees in a company, usually through preventative care to manage chronic diseases and/or to encourage employees to improve health and avoid behaviors that are unhealthy.

-According to the Society for Human Resource Management, around 75 per cent of employers in the USA offer their employees some type of wellness program.
+According to the Society for Human Resource Management, around 75% of employers in the USA offer their employees some type of wellness program.

 Employee wellness programs and COVID-19: why they are so important right now

 COVID-19 seems as though it will be with the world for some time to come, and in many places it means that shelter in place restrictions are still in force, with employees working from home or having to take extra health and safety precautions if they work in roles that can’t be performed remotely.